 In article studies, you read and report on a research paper from the list in the evaluation topics document.
 We strongly encourage a dash of creativity: you should be critical of the works they read, try to reproduce them (e.g. in simulation) to identify shortcomings or limitations of the assumptions made in the paper, and try to propose some next steps to overcome those.
 Examples of next steps include extending a proof, implementing another feature, trying the solution in a different context, etc.

-Deliverables are a small report and a poster, to be presented to teachers, researchers and PhD students at the Final poster session.
+Deliverables are a small report and a poster, to be presented to teachers, researchers and PhD students at the final poster session.
 You will need to print your poster beforehand, e.g. in A1 or A0 format, and bring it on that day.
 We will provide tape and a space to hang them.